scionproto/scion/doc/BeaconExtensions.md

 - The maximum bandwidth for all interfaces in the cluster (1 value per cluster)
 - The interface IDs of all the interfaces in the cluster (1 value per interface)

+In core segments, the bandwidth clusters are omitted.

 ### Concrete Format Maximum Bandwidth